Unsupervised Material Fingerprinting: Ultra-fast hyperelastic model discovery from full-field experimental measurements

 \subsection{Standardized experiment}

 As described previously, our experimental tests follow a standardized procedure: all experimentally tested specimens share the same geometry, and identical loading conditions are applied.
-For the database generation, we consider a biaxial test of a thin specimen with a central notch to introduce heterogeneity in the strain field, as illustrated in \cref{fig:geometry}.
+For the database generation, we consider a biaxial test of a thin specimen with a central notch \footnote{ We note that alternative specimen geometries can also be employed to induce heterogeneous deformation fields.
+For example, specimens with circular or ellipsoidal holes are commonly used in the material discovery community \citep{abbasi_discovery_2026}.
+In the present work, however, we adopt a specimen with a central notch primarily because of its ease of fabrication.
+Introducing a notch of prescribed length can be achieved with greater geometric accuracy and reproducibility than manufacturing an ellipsoidal cutout of prescribed dimensions.
+Moreover, the chosen specimen geometry is consistent with the experimental data extracted from \cite{moreno-mateos_biaxial_2025}.
+While the experiments reported in \cite{moreno-mateos_biaxial_2025} were conducted up to failure, the present study is restricted to load steps preceding the onset of damage localization. } to introduce heterogeneity in the strain field, as illustrated in \cref{fig:geometry}.
 The side length of the square specimen measures \qty{85}{\milli \meter}, and a thickness of \qty{2}{\milli \meter} is assumed.
 As discussed later, the specimen is assumed to be sufficiently thin such that the reaction forces scale linearly with specimen thickness for fixed applied displacements.
 The notch is oriented at \qty{45}{\degree} with respect to the loading axes and has a length of \qty{10}{\milli \meter}.
 We apply an equibiaxial displacement of \qty{29.75}{\milli \meter} over 35 equidistant steps, at which reaction forces and displacements can be recorded.
 We chose this predefined experimental protocol such that it can be reproduced experimentally for different materials across laboratories.